 You can get your daily dose of caffeine without the commute or the effort.
-It’s hell of a lot cheaper and will easily repay itself over the next few months.
+It’s a hell of a lot cheaper and will easily repay itself over the next few months.

-Most importantly, it gives you that gratifying feeling of pulling your own espresso shot, something that’s nothing short of an art in itself.
+Most importantly, it gives you that gratifying feeling of pulling your own espresso shot, something that’s nothing short of art in itself.

 But buying a reliable espresso machine that’s easy to use, maintain and clean is no longer a walk in the park.
-For there are hundreds of options in a mindboggling array of configurations, price points and sizes.
+For there are hundreds of options in a mindboggling array of configurations, price points, and sizes.

-How then do you know which ones right for you?
+How then do you know which one’s right for you?